To bring things up-to-date for this year, two new shoes were added to our top seven chart!

 While the extra support and lower heel drop on CrossFit shoes makes them less suited to distance running, they work well as walking shoes for casual exercise.
 If you enjoy hiking or taking long strolls, the models on our list will be comfortable yet supportive across many different types of terrain.

-However, all of the models on our list have their own advantages to offer.
-If you’re a first-time buyer looking for the right pair for you, make sure you evaluate our entire chart.
+All of the shoes on our list have their own advantages and drawbacks.
+If you’re a first-time buyer looking for the right pair for you, make sure you evaluate the chart, as well as the other shoes on the market.

-Our buyer’s guide and FAQs should give you all of the information you need to find the perfect pair, so you can go and crush your next workout!
+Our buyer’s guide and FAQ section should give you all of the information you need to find the perfect pair, so you can go and crush your next workout!